Business Activity Statements

 There are three main ways to lodge your BAS:

-- Mail a hard copy to the ATO.
+- Mail a hard copy of your BAS form to the ATO.
 The ATO will send you the Business activity statement form with a pre-addressed envelope to send it back.

-- Lodge BAS online through the ATO’s Business Portal
+- Lodge BAS statement online through the ATO’s Business Portal

 - Engage a BAS or Tax agent lodge for you.

-Whichever option you choose make sure you save a copy and update your accounting information with your figures.
+Whichever option you choose make sure you save a copy of your BAS statement and update your accounting information with your figures.

 Reckon One makes lodging your BAS easy